Interactive Dimensionality Reduction for Comparative Analysis: Conclusion

 \section{Conclusion}

-We have developed an interactive DR framework by introducing a new DR method, \name{}. \name{} uses the collective capability of discriminant analysis and contrastive learning.
-The framework further supports interactive analysis with a visual interface that can be seamlessly used with existing analysis libraries and an optimization algorithm that can interactively refine \name{} results.
-Through this new analysis approach, our work makes a substantial contribution to comparative analysis.
+We have developed an interactive DR framework by introducing a new DR method, \name{}, which uses the collective capability of discriminant analysis and contrastive learning.
+The framework further supports interactive analysis with a visual interface that can be seamlessly used with existing analysis libraries and also with an optimization algorithm that can interactively refine \name{} results.
+This new DR framework makes a tangible contribution to comparative analysis.

 \acknowledgments{The authors wish to thank Dr. Tzu-Ping Liu at the University of Taipei and Samuel Fuller at UC Davis for their guidance for the dataset used in Case Study 1.
-This work is supported in part by the U.S. National Science Foundation through grant IIS-1741536, the National Institute of Standards and Technology through grant 70NANB20H197, and the Natural Sciences and Engineering Research Council of Canada.}
+This work is supported in part by the U.S. National Science Foundation through grant IIS-1741536, the U.S. National Institute of Standards and Technology through grant 70NANB20H197, and the Natural Sciences and Engineering Research Council of Canada.}